 - The best-available volume for discovering Philips’ poetry is Sarah C.E.
 Ross and Elizabeth Scott-Baumann (eds.), Women Poets of the English Civil War (Manchester University Press, 2018), which has a good selection of her poetry with helpful background history and notes

 - Germaine Greer’s Slip-shod Sibyls: Recognition, Rejection and the Woman Poet (Viking, 1995) has an illuminating chapter on the differences between the manuscript and printed versions of Phillips’ poetry, questioning where the poet’s authentic voice lies.
-For example, the printed version of ‘Orinda upon little Hector Philips’ has the line (quoted at the start of this post) ‘I did but pluck the Rose-bud and it fell’.
-In manuscript it reads, ‘I did but touch the rosebud and it fell’.
+For example, the original printed version of ‘Orinda upon little Hector Philips’ (quoted at the start of this post) has the line ‘I did but pluck the Rose-bud and it fell’.
+In manuscript it reads, ‘I did but touch the rosebud and it fell’, which I have preferred.
 All the difference in the world

 - A 1770 edition of Philips’ poetry, plays and translations can be found on the Internet Archive; George Saintsbury’s Minor Poets of the Caroline Period vol. 1 with poems and songs from the plays is available on Hathi Trust, as is Philip Webster Souers’ biography The Matchless Orinda